Joekd1/nand2tetris-part1/05/README.md

 ### Memory

- The main chips in that constututes the *Memory* chip are : RAM16K, Screen memory and Keyboard Memory.
+ The main chips that constitutes the `Memory` chip are : RAM16K, Screen memory and Keyboard Memory.

 The design is inspired by the previous memory designs: